QuinVIVER/ShellFusion-tooldemo/README.md

   - [Usage](#usage)

 ## Introduction of ShellFusion
-In our paper, we have implemented ShellFusion as a standalone web-based tool to help users address shell programming tasks by recommending relevant shell commands and comprehensive answers.
+In our paper, we have implemented ShellFusion as a stand-alone web-based tool to help users address shell programming tasks by recommending relevant shell commands and presenting comprehensive answers.
 The tool consists of two parts: the `Backend` and the `Frontend User Interface`.
 ### Backend
 The backend is responsible for the answer generation by leveraging the dataset we built.
 The dataset we provide contains:
  - Shell-Related Questions